In today’s post, I want to share my blogging success story with you…

 Unfortunately, I did some shady link building strategies with that website.
-I was making decent money (couple thousand dollars per month) and getting good traffic.
+I was making decent money ($2k to $3k per month) and getting good traffic.
 Unfortunately, with the Panda and Penguin updates, Google turned off my traffic overnight and I went from making good money to making NOTHING.

 I knew that my website would never rebound from that.
 I could either throw in the towel and go back to a day job, or I could start over from scratch and do things right this time around.

 I decided to start over.
-I took all the knowledge of what to do, and what not to do, and launched this blog back in April 2013.
+I took all of my knowledge of what to do, and what not to do, and launched this blog back in April 2013.

-From day one, I worked around the clock, normally 12+ hours per day.
+From day one, I worked around the clock, normally 12+ hours per day, 7-days per week.
 I did that for the first 2.5 years, without seeing much of a return on my investment, financially.
 I got frustrated, burnt out and angry.

 One day, something switched and my website started to get a lot of traffic and make money.
 It has continued to grow ever since.
-You will see some of the stats below.
+You will see some of my website stats below.

-Had I judged this website based on the first few years’ performance, I would have quit.
+Had I judged this website based on the first few years’ performance, I would of and should have quit.
 Once again, I had a vision and I am now reaping the rewards of my hard work.

 To succeed in blogging, you will have to do the same thing.
 You have to pay your dues!
 You have to learn from your mistakes!
 You have to persist when everything inside of you, and all of your friends, tell you that you are crazy.

-So, let’s get into the stats and share what happened each year of my blog.
+So, let’s get into the stats and share what happened each year with my blog.